 This site has been designed to be as user friendly as possible to allow our customers to make the most of the Internet whatever their ability or disability.

-And our responsive design means our information and services can be easily accessed on desktop, tablets and mobile phones.
+And then new design is fully responsive which means our information and services can be easily accessed on desktop, tablets and mobile phones.

 This website has been developed to ensure content is available to the widest possible audience, including readers using assistive technology or accessibility features.

 There are a number of legacy documents and forms that may not be accessible for some users: these are mainly in PDF or Word format.

 During 2015 these issues will be progressively resolved by replacing the majority of PDF and Word documents with web based documents or providing appropriate alternatives.